mbMosman/worldbuild-oct-2019/Readme.md

 ![Continental Edit Plan](Oct_Map_SketchPlan.jpg)

 From there, the idea is to lower, but not really flatten out the bulbous mountains and remove or add terrain as needed.
 Go slowly and save often.
 I often find I haven't saved as frequently as I wish I had.
-The undo buffer only goes so far, and I think that is less far the more detailed the edit size.
+The undo buffer only goes so far, and I think that is lessened the more detailed the edit size.

+Inevitably I end up wanting back some terrain that I earased early on.
+I thought at one point if I saved maps along the way I could cut/paste say a continent or island from an old one to a new one.
+Nope.
+Not easily anyway.
+There is a tool to save and load selections, but I can't get it to work across maps.
+Boo!